druidfi/spell/README.md

 - Web root is `./public`
 - Configuration is in `./conf/cmi`
 - Custom modules can be created in `./public/modules/custom`

+## Frontend

+- Next.js 12
+- TypeScript
+- Node 16
+- Frontend code is in `./frontend`

 ## Requirements